pgjones/hypercorn/docs/usage.rst

                         The log format for the access log, see help docs --backlog BACKLOG     The maximum number of pending connections -b BINDS, --bind BINDS
-                        The host/address to bind to.
+                        The TCP host/address to bind to.
 Should be either host:port, host, unix:path or fd://num, e.g.
                         127.0.0.1:5000, 127.0.0.1, unix:/tmp/socket or fd://33
                         respectively.